raf64flo/ndslabs-dataverse/README.md

 ### What's different
 The following changes were made to the Dataverse application:
 * Dataverse: Heavily customized startup process based on the dvinstall/install script.
-* Dataverse: endpoint.sh reads Kubernetes-supplied environment variables and connects to required services
+* Dataverse: Static DDL for table creation
 * Dataverse: Custom WAR with persistence.xml to avoid database recreation by EclipseLink on restart
 * TwoRavens: Customized startup process based on the original install.pl
 * TwoRavens: endpoint.sh reads Kubernetes-supplied environment variables and connects to required services